 Psychopathology [Course] (3)

-This course is designed to provide students with an understanding (both cognitive and empathic) of the various kinds of disorders that social work clients in physical and mental health settings may experience.
-It will help students define those clinical entities, to explore their etiology and natural course, and to learn how to link diagnosis and intervention.
-Emphasis will be placed on the concepts of labeling and stigmatization, and how to employ an empowerment approach with clients who suffer from these disorders.
-The complexity of the intersection of the mental/emotional and physical selves will also be explored.
+This course is designed to provide students with an understanding (both cognitive and empathic) of the various mental health disorders that social work clients may experience.
+It will help students assess those clinical entities, to explore natural courses, and to learn how to link diagnosis and intervention.
+Explore the concepts of labeling and stigmatization for clients who suffer from these disorders, with special emphasis on serving clients oppressed by racism.
+Consider the intersectionality of people of all races when considering the pain of mental health disorders.
+Prerequisite: Admission to MSW program

 Field Instruction I [Course] (3)